 Have Someone Pick Up Your Mail

 Piled-up newspapers and overflowing mailboxes are sure signs that nobody’s home.
-To avoid this, either have someone pick up your mail or newspaper deliveries on a regular basis, or put a temporary stop to them until you return.
+To avoid this, either have someone pick up your mail or newspaper deliveries regularly, or put a temporary stop to them until you return.

 Have Your Grass Cut